sanjyot21/Visualizing-Predicting-Suicide-Rates/README.md

 * master.csv - the dataset used in the analysis

 ## Result
-The best model predicting Suicide rates for upcoming year was Random Forest Classifier showing accuracy 98.73%
+The best model predicting Suicide rates for upcoming year was Random Forest Classifier showing accuracy around 98.73%